14 effective corporate governance best practices to implement now

 2. Establish board composition

 Effective corporate governance today has a new focus on board diversity and independence.
 This is because boards are responsible for dealing with highly complex and often technical issues.
-Many perspectives around the board table make for good decision-making.
+Many perspectives around the board table make for sound decision-making.
+In fact, 79% of board directors told PwC that diversity brought unique perspectives, while 68% said it enhanced board performance.

-Boards should have a composition incorporating all the necessary skills and abilities to make sound corporate decisions.
+Boards should be composed of individuals with all the necessary skills and abilities to make sound corporate decisions.
 Board directors must have implicit trust in each other to make board discussions productive, even when debates are long and wrought with many strong opinions.

 3. Onboard all directors